danielabar/meblog/src/markdown/rails-query-perf.md

 end
 ```

 Here is what it looks like in a Rails console.
-Note that even though `results` is a relation of Trip models, each instance contains attributes from trips, locations, and users table.
+Note that even though `results` is a relation of Trip models, each instance contains attributes from trips, locations, and users tables.
 However, since both drivers and riders are actually from the same `users` table, the last one pulled in (`riders` in this case) "wins" and so the result only has the rider attributes.
+This could be due to the use of STI (Single Table Inheritance) to model Drivers and Riders.
+This will be addressed in the next section.

 I've added `===` comments to highlight which model each set of attributes comes from:

 ```ruby
 results = Trip.recently_completed